The Chronicles of Tharia

 It was a Wum-Gubba, one of the nastiest but least dangerous inhabitants of the Pit.
 Like everything in the immortal planes, it had once been the soul of a living creature, a man by the look of it, but whereas most souls gained a spiritual body identical in outward appearance to the ones they’d had in life, this one had led such a petty, spiteful life, so full of trivial, gratuitous nastiness, that he’d been given a body to match.
 This had once been the sort of person who stole sweets from babies and pinched them to make them cry, who told lies about people just to get them in trouble and who stole or smashed people’s most treasured possessions just to hurt them, and Malefactos felt nothing but loathing for the pitiful worm wriggling in his hands, mewling in terror.

 And yet, even a Wum-Gubba could hope for better things in the future.
-If it was one of the few spirits of the dead that could endure eternity without growing weary of it and fading out of existence it would slowly grow in knowledge and power, even though it was starting out far below the level of most immortal souls that wound up in the Pit, climbing with painful slowness up the demonic hierarchy until, unimaginable ages from now, it became a demon in its own right.
+If it was one of the few spirits of the dead that could endure eternity without growing weary of it and fading out of existence it would slowly grow in knowledge and power, even though it was starting out far below the level of most of the immortal souls that wound up in the Pit.
+It would climb with painful slowness up the demonic hierarchy until, unimaginable ages from now, it became a demon in its own right.
 Everything in the immortal planes had started out as the soul of a dead person, even the Shadowlord.
 Even the Gods Themselves, although they’d certainly never been human.
 It took so long to reach the top that, to be Gods now, they must have started the long climb millions of years ago.
-The Gods worshipped by humans had probably once been methane breathing creatures living on a frozen moon thousands of light years away, or something equally strange.
+The Gods worshipped by humans might have been G'Toff or Stalori or Strakin or members of any of the other races that had inhabited the planet Tharia before the advent of humanity.

 Having reached such a pinnacle of power was no guarantee of security, though.
 Power could be lost as well as gained, and the most common way in which it was lost was by the deliberate action of others, either ambitious youngsters coming up from below or jealous oldsters up above.
-Many people claimed to have killed demons, and they could indeed be killed although it was unimaginably difficult, but what usually happened when a demon was ‘killed’ in its own plane of existence was that it lost much of its power, falling back down the ladder of achievement, in the worst cases maybe ending up a creature like the one he was holding in his hand.
+Many people claimed to have killed demons, and they could indeed be killed although it was unimaginably difficult.
+What usually happened when a demon was ‘killed’, though, was that it lost much of its power, falling back down the ladder of achievement, in the worst cases maybe ending up as a creature like the one he was holding in his hand.
 As one of his teachers had told him in his youth, the afterlife was a bit like a game of snakes and ladders.